 - necessary and appropriate to meet your relative’s needs

 - reasonable and can be done, depending on the age and condition of the property.

 The DFG is means tested (for people over 18) so the amount that your relative could get depends on their household income and savings.
-The means test will include both the disabled person’s income and savings and those of a spouse or partner, if your relative has one.
+The means test will look at the income and savings of the disabled person, and their spouse or partner if they have one.
 Other household members will not be included.
-The amount they can get also depends on the cost of the work that they need done.
+The amount your relative can get is also dependent on the cost of the work that needs doing.
 Some people might get the total cost of adaptations paid for; others might have to contribute towards the cost.